 The summit of Mount Teide (3,718 m NN) usually rises completely above the cloud cover (► Fig. G-53).
-Above the timberline, it is covered with shrubby broom species (Adenocarpus, Cytisus spp.); above this, the alpine stage begins.
-In its lower part, closed stands of white-flowered broom (Spartocytisus supranubium) still grow, while the plant cover becomes more and more loosened with increasing altitude and the endemics Sisymbrium bourgaeanum, the purple-flowered Cheiranthus scoparius as well as the several-metre-high viper's bugloss (Echium bourgaeanum) with reddish inflorescences appear (◘ Fig. G-54).
+Above the timberline, it is covered with shrubby broom species (Adenocarpus, Cytisus spp.); above this, the alpine belt begins.
+In its lower part, closed stands of white-flowered broom (Spartocytisus supranubium) still grow, while the plant cover becomes more and more loosened with increasing elevational and the endemics Sisymbrium bourgaeanum, the purple-flowered Cheiranthus scoparius as well as the several-meter-high viper's bugloss (Echium bourgaeanum) with reddish inflorescences appear (◘ Fig. G-54).

-Above 2,600 m NN, the alpine debris flats begin, which are constantly in motion due to solifluction (frost-induced slope sliding) on frost-change days.
+Above 2,600 m asl, the alpine debris belt begins, which is constantly in motion due to solifluction (frost-induced slope sliding) on frost-change days.
 Here only single debris creepers like Nepeta teydea, Viola cheiranthifolia and Silene nocteolens persist.
-Above 3,300 m NN only cryptogams occur: some cyanobacteria (Scytonema), mosses (Weissia verticillata and Frullania nervosa) and lichens (Cladonia spp. and others).
+Above 3,300 m asl only cryptogams occur: some cyanobacteria (Scytonema), mosses (Weissia verticillata and Frullania nervosa) and lichens (Cladonia spp. and others).

 The plant communities on Gran Canaria have been studied in detail by Sunding (1972).
-The altitudinal classification is the same as on Tenerife.
-However, it only reaches up to 2,000 m NN, i.e. hardly above the timberline.
+The elevationalzonation is the same as on Tenerife.
+However, it only reaches up to 2,000 m asl, i.e. hardly above the timberline.
 Human encroachment has resulted in some irreversible changes in the sites, for example, severe soil erosion on deforested areas, which consequently do not reforest (► Fig. G-49B).
 The map of potential vegetation (► Fig. G-49A) does not show the very narrow desert-like zone along the seashore predominantly on the south and east coasts.
-Above this, occupying over half of the total area, follows the succulent semi-desert stage on the north side below 400 m NN, and on the drier south side below 800 m NN.
-The rest is occupied by the forest stage, namely by the Pinus canariensis coniferous forest; only in the lower part of this stage, but only in northeast exposure, the evergreen laurel forest in a broader sense (the drier form with Myrica faya and Erica arborea included) might have prevailed in former times.
-The natural range of the broom stage above the timberline was, in Sunding's opinion, confined to the small summit area.
+Above this, occupying over half of the total area, follows the succulent semi-desert belt on the north side below 400 m asl, and on the drier south side below 800 m asl.
+The rest is occupied by the forest belt, namely by the Pinus canariensis coniferous forest; only in the lower part of this belt, but only in northeast exposure, the evergreen laurel forest in a broader sense (the drier form with Myrica faya and Erica arborea included) might have prevailed in former times.
+The natural range of the broom belt above the timberline was, in Sunding's opinion, confined to the small summit area.

 If one compares this map with today's vegetation (► Fig. G-49B), leaving aside the settlements with cultivated areas on the lower flat slopes, one can see the enormous change: the desert-like vegetation on the flat seashores will soon be completely displaced by hotels or holiday homes with bathing beaches.
-The succulent semi-desert has expanded enormously at the expense of the forest stage and now covers 78% of the total area.
-In the upper part of the forest stage, mainly broom heaths replace the former forest, and the remaining forest area has shrunk very much, with almost only pine forests left today.
+The succulent semi-desert has expanded enormously at the expense of the forest belt and now covers 78% of the total area.
+In the upper part of the forest belt, mainly broom heaths replace the former forest, and the remaining forest area has shrunk very much, with almost only pine forests left today.
 Of the formerly extensive evergreen laurel forest, only in some ravines on the northern side such small remnants remain that they could only be entered as dots on the reduced map.